-The Wabanaki Studies Commission should oversee the development of a sample curriculum that can be replicated across the state, for school administrative units that do not create their own comprehensive curriculum development in this area.
-The Department must provide compensation for the time, energy, and expertise of Wabanaki people in creating these resources.
+The Wabanaki Studies Commission should TRAINING AND DEVELOPMENT oversee the development of a sample curriculum Wabanaki Studies must be required as part of teacher certification and continuing that can be replicated across the state, for school administrative units that do not create teacher education. their own comprehensive curriculum The University of Maine System and other teacher development in this area.
+The Department must education colleges in Maine should require a provide compensation for the time, energy, and course in Wabanaki Studies as a prerequisite to expertise of Wabanaki people in creating these graduation, not unlike many universities.
+Additionally, the State Board of Education and resources. individual school districts should require annual